cbess/inventory-checkin/README.md

 inventory-checkin
 =================

-Inventory check-in/out manager, for a tablet kiosk.
+Inventory check-in/out (device) manager that supports a tablet kiosk.

 Review the `settings.py` file for configuration details.